 They’re left wondering what’s the next step to engage with your product or services.
 Or, worse, you don’t show enough confidence to ask for the business.
 No one wants to sound salesman-like, but confidence attracts just like a lack of it repels.

-Examples of passive calls to action include: learn more, start now, find out more, see more, etc. They require research, and the website visitor may or may not have time.
+Examples of passive calls to action include: learn more, start now, find out more, contact us, etc. They require research, and the website visitor may or may not have time.
 Even if they take the time, then what’s next?
 Don’t send browsers on a wild goose hunt.
 They’ll leave.

 Notice in my hero block, I use “Schedule a Call.”
 A call helps me and the potential client determine if we’re a good match to continue doing business together.

 Once you have a leading strong call to action, where does it go?
-On the hero block, place it in the top right-hand spot on the menu header and with the hero block copy.
+First, on the hero block, place it in the top right-hand spot on the menu header and with the hero block copy.

 Why both spots?
 Your eye scans this block in a “Z” pattern stopping in the top right and middle area.
-Both spots increase your chances of conversion.
+So both places increase your chances of conversion.
 Also, make your menu header a sticky menu header.

 A sticky menu header remains on the page as you scroll down.
 That way, browsers can easily find the main menu items, including the strong call to action, anywhere further down on the page.